peaBerberian/wasp-hls/README.md

     - [ ] PATHWAY-ID: Content Steering not handled yet
     - [ ] HDCP-LEVEL: DRM are not handled for now
     - [ ] ALLOWED-CPC: DRM are not handled for now
-  - [ ] EXT-X-START: Should be relied on for the default starting position.
-    For now we just play at `0` for VoD and at `live-edge - 10` for live
   - [ ] EXT-X-GAP
   - [ ] EXT-X-VERSION: Not specifically considered for now, most differences handled until now had compatible behaviors from version to version